 - and the children of Prince Floris and Princess Aimée: Magali (b.
 2007), Eliane (b.
 2009) and Willem Jan (b.
 2013)

-Professor Van Vollenhoven is closely involved in the field of safety assurance, both at home and abroad.
+Professor Van Vollenhoven is closely involved in the field of safety assurance, both in the Netherlands and abroad.
 In 1975 he was invited to act as advisor on road safety to the Minister of Transport, Public Works and Water Management.
 He has chaired the following organisations:

 - the Road Safety Council